Pigs are smart! Their intelligence is higher than a dog's, some primates and even young human children³.

 In their natural state, pigs are very clean animals.
-They keep their toilets far from their living or feeding area.
+They keep their toilets far from their living or feeding areas.

 They are much more tolerant of colder temperatures than heat.
-Pigs have no sweat glands, so they can't sweat hence enjoy being in mud to keep themselves cool.
+Pigs have no sweat glands so they can't sweat.
+This is why they enjoy being in mud to keep themselves cool.

-When they are trained, piglets can learn their names by two to three weeks of age and respond when called and can learn tricks faster than dogs.
+When they are trained piglets can learn their names at just two to three weeks old.
+They can learn to respond when called and learn tricks faster than dogs.

-Pigs use their grunts to communicate with each other.
-The grunts made by pigs vary depending on the pig's personality and can convey important information about the welfare of this highly social species.
+Pigs use grunts to communicate with each other.
+The grunts made by pigs vary depending on the pig's personality and can convey important information about the welfare of this highly social species¹.

-Newborn piglets learn to run to their mothers’ voices, and mother pigs can communicate with them through her grunts while they suckle.
-From scientific research it is found that piglets have a certain teat order, and every piglet has its own teat.
+Newborn piglets learn to respond to their mothers’ voices, and mother pigs communicate with their babies through grunts while nursing.
+Scientific research has found that piglets have a certain teat order and each piglet has its own teat to suckle from.

 The highest density of tactile receptors is found in the pig’s snout.
-Pigs use it mainly to dig in the dirt and smell for food.
-A pig´s sense of smell is about 2000 times more sensitive than humans.
+Pigs use it mainly to dig in the dirt and smell food.
+A pig’s sense of smell is about 2000 times more sensitive than human's.